cn0047/stash/ed/t.microservices.md

 * Debugging production issues may be hard.
 * Logging to one place is challenging.
 * Having more and more microservices makes the whole system more complex and harder to oversee the whole operation.
+* Hard to see the whole usage graph.
+* Github for configs / db migrations / etc.

+## Info

+* Avoid shared database because changes in schema in 1 microservice leads to redeploy few microservices.

+* Avoid client libraries (SDK) (consumer of your service requires client library), because when you change your service your counsumer must change client library, also you force user to use specific technology platform.
+Solution: use interface.

+* Avoid shared libraries because in case of bug you have to re-deploy all microservices which are using this library.
+Maybe this library must be separated microservice?

+* If two microservices have something common
+(code, db, etc) - maybe you have to separate it into another microservice.

+* For transactions use BASE transactions
+(basic availability, soft state, and eventual consistency):
+1. Two-Phase Commit Protocol.
+2. Eventual consistency (put job in queue and eventually all will be done).

+* Avoid **Nanoservice** - anti-pattern,
+is a service whose overhead (communications, maintenance etc.) outweighs its utility.

+* To bind requests to different microservices - have to use **Correlation ID** for each service call.

+* Use timeouts (or circuit breaker) in communication between microservices.

+* Use an **exponential backoff** algorithm retries requests exponentially, increasing the waiting time between retries up to a maximum backoff time.